Mustaph-K-KHALDI/KFUPM_AutoWheels_2026/README.md

 - ✅ **Stop signs triggered correct pauses**, then resumed autonomously
 - ✅ **System remained stable** throughout full trajectory duration

-Ps: Since we are using Python and are restricted from using the QVL library, we were unable to modify the LED strip to display different colors.
+**Ps**: Since we are using Python and are restricted from using the QVL library, we were unable to modify the LED strip to display different colors.
 However, we plan to continue working on this functionality in the futur.

 ---